UTEK 2025

 1st & 2nd year students only

 Participants work in teams of 4 to develop a solution to a creative design problem using affordable materials.
 Does not involve electrical components or programming.
-Teams present their prototypes and are evaluated on criterias such as effectiveness, originality, and scalability.
+Teams present their prototypes and are evaluated on criteria such as effectiveness, originality, and scalability.

 Consulting